hjespers/node-red-contrib-solace/README.md

 #Install

-If you haven't already done so, install node-red and change to the node-red root directory
+If you haven't already done so, install node-red

-    npm install node-red
-    cd node_modules/node-red
+    $ git clone git@github.com:node-red/node-red.git

-Run the following command in the root directory of your node-red install
+Install the pre-requisite modules.
+From the top-level directory of Node-RED, run:

+    $ npm install

+Then you can install the Solace node-red module

-    npm install node-red-contrib-solace
+    $ npm install node-red-contrib-solace

-Edit your settings.js (also in the node-red root directory) and add the following Solace configuration parameters anywhere after module.exports = {
+Edit your settings.js (also in the node-red top level directory) and add the following Solace configuration parameters anywhere after module.exports = {

     // Retry time in milliseconds for Solace connections
     solaceReconnectTries: 0,